MatthewAlexOBrien/MatthewAlexOBrien.github.io/README.md

+### Bio

 I'm a pre-doctoral fellow for Andrei Shleifer in Department of Economics at Harvard University.
-I'm interested in behavioural economics, international development, and how machine learning can be informative for both.
-I previously held a research position at the London School of Economics BeWorks.
+I'm interested in Behavioural Economics, International Development, and how machine learning can be informative for both.
+I previously held a research position at the London School of Economics and BeWorks.
 You can find a link to my cv [here](https://github.com/MatthewAlexOBrien/MatthewAlexOBrien.github.io/edit/main/README.md).

+### Research

-### Markdown
+### Code

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for